hadi77ir/go-mq/README.md

 - **Dead Letter Queues**: Built-in support for dead letter topics/queues
 - **TLS Support**: Secure connections with configurable TLS settings

+## Thread Safety

+`mq.Broker` implementations are designed for concurrent use.
+Each adapter leverages the shared connection pool so that every `Publish`, `Consume`, or queue-management call borrows its own client connection/channel and releases it once finished.
+This means a single `Broker` instance can be reused across goroutines without external locking while remaining safe to close when those goroutines finish.

 ## Supported Brokers

 - **RabbitMQ** (`github.com/hadi77ir/go-mq/rabbitmq`) - AMQP-based messaging